Knowledge Base

 Why won't my remote learn from my LG Magic Remote?

-The T4•R remote can only learn infrared (IR) signals during the teaching process.
-While LG Magic Remotes use both Bluetooth and IR technology, they must be specifically set to IR mode for teaching to work.
+The T4•R remote can only learn infrared (IR) signals.
+LG Magic Remotes use both Bluetooth and IR, so the Magic Remote needs to be put into IR mode before the T4•R remote can learn from it.

-• Wait until the power button LED turns solid red briefly
+3. Wait until the power button LED briefly turns solid red.

-Returning your LG Magic Remote to Bluetooth mode #
+Put your LG Magic Remote back into Bluetooth mode

-Most basic functions (like volume, power, and channel controls) will continue to work in IR mode, but advanced features like voice control and pointer will be unavailable.
-To put the LG Magic Remote back in bluetooth mode:
+Basic functions like volume and power should continue to work in IR mode, but advanced features such as voice control and the pointer will not be available.

 Why has my only found 5 channels?